GaglianoTaliun-Lab/PheWeb2-API/README.md

 to create `pheno-list.json`.

-To pre-process all files to properly work with the backend server, run
+To pre-process all files to properly work with the backend server, run:

 `pheweb process`

-in the base directory of PheWeb.
-(Parent directory of preprocessing/)

-You must have pheno-list.json inside the base directory.

 ## Runtime Data
-After pre-processing, you will get a folder called `generated-by-pheweb/`, which contains the data necessary for the API application (if pheweb process ran without error).

-Ensure these folders (with data) are present before running the backend / API.
+After pre-processing, these folders (with data) need to be present before running.

 ```
 CLSA_PheWeb_data
-└── generated-by-pheweb
+└── generated_by_pheweb
     ├── manhattan
         ├── ...
     ├── qq